About Sorrow and Joy in Kahlil Gibran’s Prophet & Flower’s Song with Sahaj Definitions

 This is wisdom which man must learn.”

-Soon we will have a Special Event in Burlington, Oakville or Milton Sahaja Yoga meditation class – specially dedicated to Kahlil Gibran, who was not only a multi-talented, inspired artist but as well a realized soul.
-Kahlil’s genuine and concerned love for people, as well his authentic connection with the divine - through his awakened Kundalini energy – ‘certified’ him, in a sahaj way as The Prophet.
+Soon we will offer a Public Event in Burlington, specially dedicated to Kahlil Gibran, who was not only a multi-talented, inspired artist but as well a realized soul.
+Kahlil’s genuine and concerned love for people, as well his authentic connection with the divine – through his awakened Kundalini energy – ‘certified’ him, in a sahaj way as The Prophet.

-Beautiful Documentary on Kahlil Gibran’s Life & Work -Music & Quotes
+Beautiful Documentary on Kahlil Gibran’s Life and Work – Music and Quotes

 thank you!!!